How to use the command 'cryfs' (with examples)

 Explanation:

-Example Output:
+Example output:

-Encrypted filesystem at path/to/mount_point successfully unmounted.
+The filesystem mounted at path/to/mount_point has been securely unmounted.

-Use Case 3: Automatically unmount after ten minutes of inactivity
+Use case 3: Automatically unmount after ten minutes of inactivity

 cryfs --unmount-idle 10 path/to/cipher_dir path/to/mount_point